aindilis/financial-planning/README.md

 ## 🆘 Support

-If you encounter any issues or have questions about the Financial Planner, please [open an issue](https://github.com/aindilis/free-life-planner/issues) on our GitHub repository or reach out to our support team at support@freelifeplanner.org.
+If you encounter any issues or have questions about the Financial Planner, please [open an issue](https://github.com/aindilis/free-life-planner/issues) on our GitHub repository.

-Start taking control of your financial future today with the Financial Planner! 🎉
+Get ready to take control of your financial future soon with FLP's Financial Planner! 🎉